Hi, I am still working on updating my website. This means some of the content is not accessible. I am sorry about this :) Have a great day!

 2. Husband is to ensure there is enough to take care of the family (1 Timothy 5:8)

-Other than that, I don’t see anything rules or regulations that are needed to impose upon husband and wife regarding working and who should earn more.
+Other than that, I don’t see any rules or regulations that are imposed upon the husband and the wife regarding working and who should earn more.

-For me, I see there is a separation between work and pay.
-I work because God called me to work and my work glorifies Him.
+There is a separation between work and pay.
+I work because God called me to work, and my work glorifies Him.
 The pay is because God provides for me.
 This means God can provide for me in various ways, one of which is through a salary.

-The problem is that we based our value of someone, even between spouses, on how much money we bring in.
-For me, this is a flaw and this is not even Biblical.
+The problem is that we value someone, even between spouses, on how much money we bring in.
+This is flaw, and it is not even Biblical.
 The Bible never values someone based on their income or riches.
-Why?
-Because riches always point to God as the provider.
-To do anything less, put it as someone’s skill or talent, is idolatry.
+Jesus commended the widow with two copper coins not because she was rich.
+Wealth in the Bible is always point to God as the provider.

 This is why the Lord’s prayer includes asking God to give us our daily bread: